We’re thrilled to be back again, bringing all that we do to Barrow-in-Furness.

 Domingo Hindoyan conductor

 The Royal Liverpool Philharmonic Orchestra presents highlights of the world’s favourite classical music.
 These are the works that have soundtracked epic moments, that have appeared in beloved films – the pieces you feel you’ve known your entire life.
-Now, alongside Chief Conductor Domingo Hindoyan and superstar guitarist Miloš, the Orchestra brings them to the stage in awe-inspiring symphonic sound.
+Now, alongside Chief Conductor Domingo Hindoyan and guitarist Carlotta Dalia, the Orchestra brings them to the stage in awe-inspiring symphonic sound.
 A truly magnificent celebration of so many of the all-time greats.

 Tickets: £25